 - To meet the requirements of FSMA and GFSI food safety standards, including BRC, FSSC 22000 and SQF.
 What are these acronymns?

 As a food safety professional you have probably already asked yourself about the vulnerabilities of the ingredients and products you work with.
 You may already have implemented some food fraud prevention and mitigation measures.
 A vulnerability assessment is simply a record of what you have considered and how you have estimated the vulnerabilities of your raw materials or finished products..

 The aim of a vulnerability assessment is to

 - Understand the likelihood of food fraud affecting a food product

 - Understand the impacts of food fraud on consumers and the food brand

 - Provide a framework to prioritise strategies to prevent food fraud occurring and mitigate the risks if fraud does occur.

 How to conduct a food fraud vulnerability assessment

-A vulnerability assessment is much like a conventional risk assessment, which is based on the likelihood of a risk occurring versus the consequences.
+A food fraud vulnerability assessment is much like a conventional risk assessment, which is based on the likelihood of a risk occurring versus the consequences.
 In a vulnerability assessment for food fraud, the likelihood of food fraud occurring and the consequences if the food fraud was to occur are plotted onto a risk matrix to obtain the overall vulnerability.
 The vulnerability assessment can be performed on raw materials, ingredients, intermediate products or finished consumer goods.
-It is recommended for all types of businesses in the food industry, including those operating to GFSI Food Safety Standards, including British Retail Consortium (BRC) Food Safety Standard Issue 7 (clause 5.4.2), FSSC 22000 Version 4.1 (clause 2.1.4) and SQF Version 8 (clause 2.7)
+It is recommended for all types of businesses in the food industry, including those operating to GFSI Food Safety Standards, including British Retail Consortium (BRC) Food Safety Standard Issue 7 and Issue 8 (clause 5.4.2), FSSC 22000 Version 4.1 (clause 2.1.4) and SQF Version 8 (clause 2.7)